steenzout/go-playbook/README.md

 ## Changelog

 - v1.0.0 : 8 Jun 2015
-    - installation of Go on Debian-based Linux distributions using apt
+    - installation of Go on Ubuntu Linux distributions using apt
     - installation of Go on MacOSX systems using macports